 Oregon has not always been an easy place for me.
 As a black woman, I have felt unwelcome and even afraid for my life in years past as I drove through rural areas of northern California and Oregon.
 I was clearly an outsider, clearly an “other.”

 Not any more.
-Three weeks ago, on my birthday, no less, I tripped over a cart and broke my shoulder, smashing it to smithereens.
+Three weeks ago, on my birthday, no less, I tripped and broke my shoulder, smashing it to smithereens.
 That fall shifted everything I thought I knew about Oregon from my personal experience, supported by recent negative news relating to the rise of the radical right and weeks of protests and counter-protests in downtown Portland.
 Initially planning to spend a couple of days with a friend who retired and moved there, following which we’d head northwest together, I did not make it to Olympic National Park again this year.
 But the trip I did take, the emotional shift that occurred during those two unplanned weeks in Portland, was nothing short of Olympian.